PatrickBaus/pyAsyncFluke5440B/README.md

 ```

 ## Usage
+> :warning: The calibrator does not like excessive serial polling.
+So, when using the Prologix adapter, one might see warnings like this:
+> _Got error during waiting: ErrorCode.GPIB_HANDSHAKE_ERROR.
+If you are using a Prologix adapter, this can be safely ignored at this point._
+> These are harmless and can be ignored.

 All examples assume, that the GPIB library is copied to the same root folder as the library.
 Either run
 ```bash
 git clone https://github.com/PatrickBaus/pyAsyncPrologixGpib    # or alternativeliy